Venkat2310-hash/text-to-morse-code-using-buzzer-/README.md

 # text-to-morse-code-using-buzzer-
-You got it.
-Here is a README file for your GitHub project that describes everything but keeps the code in the separate files.

 ESP32 Text-to-Morse Code Buzzer 🔊
 A simple and fun project that converts text from your computer into audible Morse code using an ESP32 and an active buzzer.